Skip to main contentSkip Navigation or Skip to Content

 Please be aware that should your course have a final exam, you are responsible for the fee to the online proctoring service, ProctorU, or to the in-person approved Testing Centre.
 Please contact exams@tru.ca with any questions about this.

-To successfully complete this course, you must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Exam.
-The following table illustrates how your final grade will be determined for this course.
+To successfully complete this course, students must achieve a passing grade of 50% or higher on the overall course and 50% or higher on the mandatory Final Exam.

 Assignment 1: Canadian Legal System: Legal Research Citations 8%